moxis/bitfinex-ladderer/README.md

 # Bitfinex Ladderer

-This program aims to help traders ladder their positions over a specified price range.
+This program aims to help traders ladder their positions on Bitfinex over a specified price range.
 Position size will be equally calculated and uniformly distributed.

 **DISCLAIMER: USE AT YOUR OWN RISK.
 I AM NOT RESPONSIBLE FOR TRADING LOSSES.
 THIS IS NOT A MONEY MAKING PROGRAM!!**